 In 2019 I self-published two books – Sophie’s Speech and How to Save the World – One Question at a Time.
 Check out the shop for those books.

-In 2020, after nearly 4 decades in such diverse industries as banking, insurance, stadia and pathology I have decided to become a business adviser with Quantum Leap Business Advisers Pty Limited.
+In 2020, after nearly 4 decades in such diverse industries as banking, insurance, stadia and pathology I have decided to become a business adviser.
 I love business, always have.
 To be a good adviser I believe you need to understand and relate to the executive and street-smart business owners.
 To support this, I also act as mentor through Business Mentors NZ and provide services through the Regional Business Partner Network.